10 High-paying jobs that Do Not Require a College Degree

 Computer Security Analyst

-Also known as an information security analyst, a computer analyst assists in protecting an organization’s computer networks and systems.
+Also known as an Information security analyst, a computer analyst assist in protecting an organization’s computer networks and systems.

 Diagnostic Medical Sonographer

-A diagnostic medical sonographer, known as an ultrasound technician, works under the direction of a physician to produce ultrasound images for patients.
+The diagnostic medical sonographer known as an ultrasound technician works under the direction of a physician to produce ultrasound images for patients.
 Medical sonographers work in hospitals, doctor’s offices, medical centers, and laboratories.

 Even though some people have a bachelor’s degree in sonography, there are also associate degrees and one-year certificate programs.